 Food safety

-Food safety at the University of Montpellier
+Food safety rating at the University of Montpellier

 FOOD SAFETY: THE RIGHT THINGS TO DO

-Raw materials to be used :
+Raw materials to be used:

-Precautions to be taken during manufacturing :
+Precautions to be taken during manufacturing:

 - Good condition and cleanliness of equipment and utensils;

-- Storage of cleaning products ;
+- Storage of cleaning products;

-Product storage conditions :
+Product storage conditions:

 After cooking, food must be properly protected from contamination.